 Getting funds together for rehab in Rogerstone takes planning, for most families.

 Public services are accountable to the tax payer, and seldom offer more specialist interventions.

 If you're tempted to opt for the cheapest clinic straight away, think twice.

 AA, NA, and the big book groups have millions of followers and attendees, and have been very successful over the years.
-But the first stage of help - physically detoxing - will need more specialist care.
+But for short term help for detox, you'll need professional assistance.

 In reality, where the need for detox is urgent, we often see families and groups of friends pooling funds together, to help a loved one access treatment faster, from a private provider.